Tax on rental property: step by step

 Of course, you can rent out more than one property, but you always tax them all in the same way on your tax return.
 This means that you can’t, for example, claim a flat rate on one flat and actual expenses on the others.

-If you have already read this far, it is clear that no flat rental tax calculator , if there is one, will give you a concrete answer as to how much tax you will pay.
+If you’ve already read this far, it’s clear that no flat rental tax calculator , if there is one, will give you a concrete answer as to how much tax you’ll pay.
 In short, you need to include the rental income in your total income, and after subtracting your expenses, you’ll figure out how much you’ll pay in total income tax.

 Summary

-Income from renting out property is taxed in the same way as other income – individuals pay tax at 15%, corporations at 21%.
-Rental income is included in the tax return together with other income, even if it is only incidental income.
+Rental income from property is taxed in the same way as other income – individuals pay 15% tax, corporations 21%.
+Rental income is reported in the tax return along with other income, even if it is only incidental income.
 Expenses can be claimed either as a flat rate (30%) or as actual expenses (e.g. repairs, insurance), and the method chosen must be the same for all properties.

 Rental income is not subject to health or social security unless it is a business (e.g. Airbnb accommodation) where you already have to pay tax.
 In this case, the 60% flat rate may also apply.